GenomicsStandardsConsortium/mixs/README.md

 ## Purpose and Contents

-This repo contains computable artifacts that define the MIxS standard, versions 4 and later. _Older versions of the MIxS standard are available at https://github.com/GenomicsStandardsConsortium/mixs-legacy_
+This repo contains computable artifacts that define the MIxS standard, versions 6 and later. _Older versions of the MIxS standard are available at https://github.com/GenomicsStandardsConsortium/mixs-legacy_

-Versions 4 and 5 can be found in their respective folders

 Beginning with version 6, MIxS is being managed using the [LinkML toolkit](https://linkml.io/).
-The location of the various LinkML artifacts is fortcoming.
+LinkML uses YAML files to describe schemas and provides code to convert YAML to multiple other formats.

+The latests stable version of the MIxS standard in various formats listed above are available in the [release](release) folder.
+MIxS is currently Excel, Java, JSON-LD, JSON schema, OWL, protobuf, SCHACL, SHEX, and SQL schema.

+There is currently only one version of MIxS released in this repository (MIxS 6).
+When newer versions are released, links to older versions will be provided here.

+The standard can be browsed at https://genomicsstandardsconsortium.github.io/mixs/.

 **To request changes to the MIxS standards, please use the issue tracker in this repo.**